ArcovanBreda/CEConvDL2/blogpost.md

 In the figure presented, both the baseline ResNet and the CE-ResNet demonstrate good performance when no hue shift is applied (Test-time hue shift = 0).
 The CE-ResNet displays optimal performance in three specific hue areas, which reflects the orientations it is trained on.
 Moreover, the CE-ResNet consistently maintains performance levels above or equal to the original ResNet across almost all hue shifts, indicating its dominance across distributional changes.

 When trained with jitter, both models exhibit robustness against distributional shifts, in line with the original author's findings, with the CE-ResNet-18 showing slightly better performance.
 This advantage is attributed to more efficienct weight sharing, entailing more information could be stored about other features.
 Additional insights into the optimal degree of jitter for CE-ResNet-18 is investigated in Appendix [Reproduction of Jitter Ablation Study](#c-reproduction-of-jitter-ablation-study).
 In contrast, these models did take around 6 times as long to train than the non-jittered models.
-The extended training duration of these models can be attributed to the convoluted sampling process involved in generating jittered images.
+The extended training duration of these models could be attributed to the convoluted sampling process involved in generating jittered images.

 Comparing training and testing times, the baseline model completes its training approximately 50% faster than the CEConv model.
 Testing time took around 2.3 times as long for the novel CEConv model.
-This indicates a significant speed advantage for production with the baseline model, albeit with a slight sacrifice in performance due to the non-utilization of CEConv.
+This indicates a significant speed advantage for production with the baseline model, albeit with a slight sacrifice in performance due to the lack of CEConvs.

 #### Number of Rotations